Highland Park Market

 How long do homes stay on the market in Highland Park?

-Homes in Highland Park currently spend an average of 80 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Highland Park currently spend an average of 58 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 How do I finance a condo in Highland Park?